xmas7/food-lookup-demo-rails/README.md

 Dash.Api.Webhooks.Functions
 ```

-Navigate to the project directory you want to run. <br/>
+Navigate to the project directory you want it to be running. <br/>
 Using the following command to Start the Azure Functions runtime host.

 ```bash